StefanSchroeder/Golang-Regex-Tutorial/01-chapter1.markdown

 * U	ungreedy: swap meaning of x* and x*?, x+ and x+?, etc (default false)

 Flag syntax is xyz (set) or -xyz (clear) or xy-z (set xy, clear z).

+Usage will be discussed in the next part.

 ## Character Classes ##